ndrewr/ND01-MyReads/README.md

 This project is currently deployed to Github-Pages, accessible at: https://uncleoptimus.github.io/ND01-MyReads

-A cloned project can be deployed with the command `yarn run deploy`
+A cloned project already pushed to Github can be deployed with the command `yarn run deploy`

 ## Built With